zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ### user send

 Command for any user to send a message to the blockchain.
 Unlike `client send`, this does not require a client verification key and does not enforce signature verification on-chain.
 All users share the same (universal) policy ID returned by `policy user`, not the client policy returned by `policy client --outgoing`.
-A later `client send` transaction references this token before minting the client-policy token.
+A later `client send` transaction consumes and burns this token before minting the client-policy token.

+When `--omni-policy-id` is provided, `user send` also consumes one of the signer's UTxOs containing enough empty-name omni-chain tokens and places those tokens in the same output as the user message token.
+This prepares the outgoing `client token burn` transaction.

 ```shell
 cabal run zkfold-cli:asterizm -- user send --help